-If an assignment is for extra credit, the teacher must select Extra Credit for the assignment on [Settings > Manage Assignments](#).
+If an assignment is for extra credit, the instructor must select Extra Credit for the assignment on the Administer Assignments page.

 Extra credit assignments add points to the average for the category selected.
 If a student has no grade or a zero for the extra credit assignment, it does not count against him when his average is calculated.